R35007/Fake-Response/README.md

 const valid_injectors = fakeResponse.getValidInjectors(injectors); // validates and return a valid injector
 const valid_globals = fakeResponse.getValidGlobals(globals); // validates and return a valid globals
 const valid_db = fakeResponse.getValidDb(db, injectors); // validates and return a valid db
-const valid_db = fakeResponse.transformJson(db, injectors); // helps to convert the JSON db to a structured DB to create a route
 ```

 **`Params`**